stackhpc/reductionist-rs/README.md

 ## Build

-If you prefer not to run the S3 Active Storage server in a container, it will be necessary to build a binary.
+If you prefer not to run the Reductionist server in a container, it will be necessary to build a binary.
 Building locally may also be preferable during development to take advantage of incremental compilation.

 ### Prerequisites